boipatrick/cv-roast/README.md

 A simple system that roasts a users CV
-The system will accept three types of files docx, pdf snd txtfiles
+The system will accept three types of files docx, pdf and txtfiles